andrei-doroteo/dungeon-crawler/README.md

 ## Overview

-This repository is an upload of a project created without the intial use of a version control system, therefore the git hitory does not contain the development of the codebase.
+This repository is an upload of a project created without the initial use of a version control system, therefore, the git history does not contain the development of the codebase.

-Apocalypse Escape has 5 unique levels created using a sprite based mapping system.
-The player must shoot and elimate all enemies in the current level to open the door to the next room.
+Apocalypse Escape has 5 unique levels created using a sprite-based mapping system.
+The player must shoot and eliminate all enemies in the current level to open the door to the next room.

 After finishing all 5 levels, the player wins the game.